Course overview

 Course learning outcomes

-- Identify and critically examine key projects, designers, design theories, and movements in architecture, landscape architecture, and urban design since the twentieth century, situating them within global and cultural contexts.
+- Identify key projects, designers, design theories, and movements in architecture, landscape architecture, and urban design since the twentieth century, situating them within global and cultural contexts.

-- Interpret and analyse design theories and forms within their historical, cultural, and environmental contexts, demonstrating their responses to societal and technological changes.
+- Interpret design theories and forms within their historical, cultural, and environmental contexts, demonstrating their responses to societal and technological changes.

-- Explore and evaluate the contributions of architects, designers, and theorists to the development of architectural and design practices.
+- Explore the contributions of architects, designers, and theorists to the development of architectural and design practices and assess their influence on contemporary interpretations and applications.

 - Investigate the cultural and ideological practices embedded in architectural and design theories, reflecting on their implications for envisioning inclusive and sustainable futures.